-The Isle of Wight occasionally experiences very high temperatures in summer although not to the extent that the UK Mainland can experience.
+The Isle of Wight occasionally experiences very high temperatures in summer although not quite to the extent that the UK Mainland sometimes sees.

 Our scale is based upon the type of temperatures that we are used to here on the island, therefor may not represent what other national agencies are predicting.

 Most people will experience no ill effects from this level of heat, however if you are in the sun for prolonged periods of time and/or the winds are very light, some susceptible people may start to feel the heat and this may cause a few issues for some.

 At level 2 people will certainly start to feel the heat on our little island.
 Prolonged sun exposure will give a much higher impact but even in the shade some people will feel the effects of the temperature.
 The risk is low to moderate for most people but once again a few people will likely struggle with this level of warmth, especially if the winds are light.

 Temperatures at this level don’t happen very often during the summer on the Isle of Wight but when they do we certainly feel it!
 A significant amount of people will start to really feel the heat when out in direct sunlight, especially if the winds are light.
 Susceptible people are at risk of heat stroke at these temperatures and even in the shade it may be difficult to find relief, although if there is a good breeze in the shade, it will be comfortable.